codbex/codbex-sample-vitepress/docs/technology/2024/09/18/snowflake-udf-leave-days.md

 ---
 title: Implement Snowflake UDF for leave request days calculation
+description: Discover how to implement a UDF (User-defined function) in Snowflake with Kronos by codbex, calculating leave request days and factoring in holidays from OpenHolidays API
+date: 2024-09-18
 editLink: false
 author: iliyan
 ---

+# Implement Snowflake UDF for leave request days calculation

 Discover how to implement a [UDF (User-defined function)](https://docs.snowflake.com/en/developer-guide/udf/udf-overview) in Snowflake with [Kronos](https://www.codbex.com/products/kronos/) by __codbex__, calculating leave request days and factoring in holidays from [OpenHolidays API](https://www.openholidaysapi.org/en/).